saddle-finance/saddle-docs/saddle-faq.md

 For a full list of contract addresses, please reference the [Contract Addresses docs](https://docs.saddle.finance/contracts).

+### **Does the Saddle protocol use any oracles?**

+No, the Saddle protocol does not use any oracles as all computation is a function of the current pool balance/composition.

+### **Is the Saddle protocol susceptible to front running?**

+The Saddle protocol does not contain any front running mitigations as they are not possible to include in the protocol itself.

+We encourage users to use the [Flashbots Protect RPC](https://docs.flashbots.net/flashbots-protect/rpc/quick-start/) to protect themselves from front running.

 ### **What institutional investments did Saddle get?**

 Refer to the [Our Investors](https://docs.saddle.finance/build-with-saddle#our-investors) section in Build with Saddle.
 The section contains a list of the institutional investors supporting Saddle.